NunnyAnu/Bifrost/README.md

 # Bifrost
-This is a portion of the code for the project "Drone-based Path Localization for a Surface Mobile Robot using a 2D Camera."
+The code for the project "Drone-based Path Localization for a Surface Mobile Robot using a 2D Camera."

 This paper was selected for publication at the 2024 IEEE International Conference on Robotics and Biomimetics (IEEE ROBIO 2024).
 If you're interested, you can read it at [link].